Risk Management and Internal Control

 - Presentations of key risks and controls by the Executive owner and other assurance providers

-- Half-yearly report on control weaknesses from the Vice President of Risk and Assurance
+- Annual report on control weaknesses from the Vice President of Risk and Assurance

 This system is designed to mitigate, rather than eliminate, the risk of failure to achieve business objectives and provides reasonable, but not absolute, assurance against material misstatement or loss.
 As appropriate, the Board also ensures that necessary actions have been, or are being taken, to remedy failings or weaknesses identified from the review of internal controls’ effectiveness and judges their level of significance.